-The Cultural Coalition, Inc. began as a grass roots organization of artists and community activists in the summer of 1997.
-Our goal was to develop innovative ways to address important social issues while encouraging the participation of organizations, schools, and individuals in the creation of neighborhood arts programs.
+The Cultural Coalition, Inc. began as a grass roots organization of artists and community activists in the summer of 1996.
+Our goal is to develop innovative ways to address important social issues while encouraging the participation of organizations, schools and individuals in the creation of neighborhood arts program.

 We became a 501(c)3 non-profit organization in April of 2000.